Kana Muramoto: 2022–2023 season: First international gold

 At the end of May, Muramoto/Takahashi confirmed that they would continue through the 2022–2023 season.

 After a sixth-place finish at the 2022 Skate America, they went on to compete at the 2022 CS Denis Ten Memorial Challenge, where they earned their first gold medal as a team.
 They then finished sixth at the 2022 NHK Trophy, their second Grand Prix.

 At the 2022–23 Japan Championships, Muramoto/Takahashi became national champions for the first time and were subsequently named to compete at the 2023 World Championships and at the 2023 Four Continents Championships.

-The team encountered difficulties at the Four Continents Championships, beginning in the rhythm dance, where Muramoto fell in the midst of their midline step element.
+The team encountered difficulties at the Four Continents Championships, beginning in the rhythm dance, where Muramoto fell in the midst of their midline step sequence.
 Takahashi fell twice in the second half of their free dance.
-They finished ninth at the event, behind domestic rivals Komatsubara/Koleto.
+They finished ninth at the event.